Posts Tagged ‘resources’

 When I immersed myself in the mysteries of plot, I read book after book on the subject.
 But I always felt I was missing something.
 Then Joyce Sweeney and I started developing the plot clock—and everything fell into place!
 The plot clock’s approach made perfect sense to me.
 Suddenly, I saw how exactly how plot can create a character arc—and what steps to take to make that happen.

-For years, Joyce and I taught the plot clock at workshops, writing conferences, and to our clients one-on-one (which I still do).
+For years, Joyce and I taught the plot clock at workshops, writing conferences, and to our clients one-on-one.

 But now, we’ve also written the book!
 How to plot your novelAs you’re browsing Amazon looking for good books on plot, check out our PLOTTING YOUR NOVEL WITH THE PLOT CLOCK.
 It’s short—just seventy pages!
 And yet it explains how to accomplish the two most important tasks you face when writing a novel or memoir: 1) relating a dynamic set of story events and 2) making your character change in response to those events.